Universal compactified Jacobians: cohomological invariance and boundary combinatorics: Introduction

 \subsection{Acknowledgements}

-We thank Younghan Bae, Samir Canning, Lycka Drakengren, Aitor Iribar L\'opez, Miguel Moreira, Aaron Pixton, Junliang Shen, and Dimitri Zvonkine for discussions about the geometry of compactified universal Jacobians.
+We thank Younghan Bae, Samir Canning, Lycka Drakengren, Aitor Iribar L\'opez, Davesh Maulik, Miguel Moreira, Aaron Pixton, Junliang Shen, and Dimitri Zvonkine for discussions about the geometry of compactified universal Jacobians.
 The project began during a visit to the {\em Mathematisches Forschungsinstitut Oberwolfach} in the summer of 2024.
 The results were presented in the {\em Algebraic Geometry Seminar} at Humboldt University in Berlin \cite{PandharipandeGeometryUniversalJacobian2025} in February 2025.
 Discussions with Sam Molcho and Filippo Viviani during the conference {\em Harmonies in Moduli} in Rome in the summer of 2025 clarified several issues about the log structures of the compactifications.
-Marco Fava, Nicola Pagani, and Filippo Viviani proved \cite[Remark 7.6]{fpv} in response to a question of ours, which allowed us to sharpen our results here.
+Marco Fava, Nicola Pagani, and Filippo Viviani proved \cite[Remark 7.7]{fpv} in response to a question of ours, which allowed us to sharpen our results here.
 We are grateful to Jeremy Feusi and Qizheng Yin for contributing the arguments presented in the Appendix.
+We thank the referee for several useful comments.

-R.P. and J.S. were supported by SNF-200020-219369 and SwissMAP.
-D.P. was supported by the National Science Foundation under Grant No.~DMS-2424441, and a Wallenberg Scholar fellowship.
+R.P.\ and J.S.\ were supported by SNF-200020-219369 and SwissMAP.
+D.P.\ was supported by the National Science Foundation under Grant No.~DMS-2424441, and a Wallenberg Scholar fellowship.